 Reproducibility within the assay was evaluated in 3 independent experiments.
-Each assay was carried out with 6 replicates of 6 serum samples containing different concentrations of monkey IL-6.
+Each assay was carried out with 6 replicates of 6 serum samples containing different concentrations of human IL-6.
 Two standard curves were run on each plate.
-The calculated overall intraassay coefficient of variation was <10%.
+Data below show the mean human IL-6 concentration and the coefficient of variation for each sample (see Table 3).
+The calculated overall intra-assay coefficient of variation was 6.2%.